neilspell/Recursion-HL-/1. Factorial Functions/Debugging Recursion.md

 <br>

 ### Challenge ⚔️
-Using your debugger 🪲 like the problem above, see if you can identify the different stages of what the Recursive function `sumOfN` does.
+Using your debugger 🪲 like in the problem above, see if you can identify the different stages of what the Recursive function `sumOfN` does.